Skip to content

 These share the same word,

-but each operates under different constraints and optimization criteria.
+yet each carries different constraints and different optimization criteria.

-At this point, one more important shift in perspective is needed.
-Rather than framing the problem as "developer skill" or "design completeness," we need to look at how intent itself gets translated into a system.
-Intent does not map directly to code.
-Several stages exist in between.
+At this point, one more important shift is needed.
+Instead of framing the problem in terms of "developer skill level" or "design completeness," we should look at how intent is translated into a system in the first place.
+Intent is not directly transcribed into code.
+Several stages lie in between.

 Intent